nascimentoJoao/T2Algoritmos2/README.md

 This repository contains a Java solution to solve the second problem proposed on our Algorithms and Data Structures discipline.
 The main goal was to model the problem using a graph, with adjacency matrix or adjacency list.

-This solution provides an adjacency matrix as the solution.
+We provide a solution using an adjacency matrix.